AhmedMohamedAbdelhafez851/E-commerce-app-with-.Net-Core/README.md

 • Using cookies to move data between controllers and maintain user session state and for authentication purposes .

+• Using ASP.NET Identity for login and registration .

 •Secure Web Api using JWT .